-NEW YORK (WABC) -- New York University has named its first female president.
+NEW YORK (WABC) -- History was made Tuesday as New York University held an inauguration for its first female president.

-The Board of Trustees announced Wednesday that Linda G. Mills will be the university's 17th president.
+The Board of Trustees announced back in February that Linda G. Mills would be the university's 17th president.

-Mills has served has NYU's Vice Chancellor and Senior Vice Provost for Global Programs and University Life for more than a decade.
+Mills has served as NYU's Vice Chancellor and Senior Vice Provost for Global Programs and University Life for more than a decade.

-Her appointment follows a six-month international search that included a review of more than 100 candidates.
+Her appointment followed a six-month international search that included a review of more than 100 candidates.
 The search committee said she was the unanimous choice.

 "This is a tremendous honor, one of the wonderful things about NYU is that, even after dedicating 24 years of my life to this extraordinary university, there is always more to discover," Mills said.
 "I am eager to meet so many more of NYU's remarkable people; I intend to step into this new role with fresh eyes, excited to see the University and all its possibilities through their unique perspectives.
 I love NYU, both its glories and its challenges; I am filled with enthusiasm, emotion, and, most of all, gratitude, both for the trust that the Search Committee and the Board have placed in me, and for everything that the members of the NYU community do each day to make this such a remarkable university."